adas-eye/smoke-recognition-dataset/README.md

 - 5 : maybe positive (by 1 volunteer)
 - 20 : weak negative (by 3 volunteers)
 - 19 : weak positive (by 3 volunteers)
-- 16 : strong negative (by 2 volunteers)
+- 16 : strong negative (by 2 volunteers or 1 expert)
-- 23 : strong positive (by 2 volunteers)
+- 23 : strong positive (by 2 volunteers or 1 expert)